Chin-Sun/Web-Document/README.md

-# WebCraft: Simplified Front-End Development
+# Unleashing Web Mastery from Front to Back
 - This project is designed to assist with front-end development, providing a user-friendly interface similar to a word document.
 It simplifies the process, allowing users to build attractive front-end pages without learning complex code.
 By selecting function buttons on the website, users can easily create their own cool web pages.
 - In our future plans, we aim to expand the platform to help users build the corresponding back-end.
 This will enable seamless database calls and updates, offering a comprehensive solution for both front-end and back-end development.